tobiipro/prosdk-addons-dotnet/README.md

 ```csharp
 calibrationValidation.LeaveValidationMode();
 ```
-* All implementation details can be viewed in the [source code](https://github.com/tobiipro/prosdk-addons-dotnet/blob/master/source/Tobii.Research.Addons/ScreenBasedCalibrationValidation.cs)
+* All implementation details for the **ScreenBasedCalibrationValidation** class can be viewed in the [source code](https://github.com/tobiipro/prosdk-addons-dotnet/blob/master/source/Tobii.Research.Addons/ScreenBasedCalibrationValidation.cs).
 * Here is the entire example at once:
 ```csharp
 using System;